 Our VCL (vapor control layer) is on the inside face of external walls, provided by a foil-back plasterboard.
 The cavity between the plasterboard and external airtight board is then filled with super-high density cellulose fibre insulation.
-Some clients opt for a membrane (Intello) approach instead, usually when a service cavity is required.
+Some clients opt for a membrane (Intello) approach instead of foil back plasterboard, most commonly when a service cavity is required.
 We can add a service cavity if required – OSB applied to inside face of external walls, though many clients don’t feel the need.

 “Breathing wall” concept